 If you love tattoos too and want to be healthier you should switch to vapes.
 Your tattoos and anybody close to you like your tattooist, will thank you.
 Smokers smell like old ashtrays.

-If you’re going to be making clouds, make vape clouds and not smoke clouds.
+If you’re going to be making clouds then make vape clouds and not smoke clouds.
 Vape is the better way!

 Vagabond takes every opportunity to use high-quality sources, including peer-reviewed studies, to support the facts within our articles.
 Read our editorial guidelines to learn more about how we keep our content accurate, reliable and trustworthy.